buildtide/ShallowNeuralNetwork/README.md

 ##To use the project:
 *  Download the project folder.
-*  Run 'sudo npm install -g" in your terminal.
+*  Run 'sudo npm install -g" in your terminal under the project directory.
-*  Copy the folder to the node_modules folder in your project directory.
+*  Copy the folder to your library folder in your project directory.
+*  Require it using 'require('./library/artificial-neural-network/NeuralNetwork')' in your main JavaScript file.

 ##Testing:
 * For unit testing Mocha has been used along with Sinon.